 - Semi skimmed milk

-- Vanilla extract or vanilla powder
+- Vanilla extract, vanilla bean paste or vanilla powder

 This recipe makes a proper sized cake that easily serves 12.
 It can be sliced in half and filled with your choice of buttercream or frosting.
 But it is so moist and delicious that it tastes amazing simply dusted with a little icing sugar.